-Miso soup is a token component of traditional Japanese dining.
-This simple soup is a key element of many Japanese meals, particularly set meal combos (teishoku).
-Since around the 8th century (Heian Period, Japan), miso soup has been a recipe made and eaten by the Japanese.
-At that time, miso was originally only eaten by social elites or those who were very rich, but these days it’s consumed all over Japan as a very common side dish.
+Miso soup, also known as miso shiru 味噌汁 is a standard component of traditional Japanese meals.
+You’ll find it as part of Japanese breakfast, lunch or dinners, particularly teishoku 定食 (set meal combos).
+Since around the 8th century of the Heian Period in Japan, miso soup has been a recipe made and eaten by the Japanese.
+At that time, miso was only eaten by social elites or those who were very rich, but these days it’s consumed all over Japan as a very common side dish.

 1. Put the miso paste into a separate bowl with 3-4 Tbsp of hot water and mix until combined.
 It’s important not to cook the miso paste, as this will destroy the good bacteria and change the taste of the paste.

 2. Combine the rest of the ingredients in a saucepan and simmer until both seaweed and fried tofu are soft.
 If you are using silken tofu for your recipe, don’t add it until the very end.

 3. Separate the miso paste mixture into 3-4 small bowls.

 4. Fill each bowl with the hot dashi/seaweed mixture, each with even amounts of tofu and scallops.

 5. Garnish with a couple of more fried scallops.
 If you are using silken tofu for your recipe, add dice cubes to your miso soup now.